beliveau-lab/TigerFISH/README.md

 ```
 $ cd example_run/postprocess/ && . run_pipeline.sh
 ```
 To deploy Tigerfish on your own data, update the file paths in config.yml with the paths to your genome assembly.
-For more information on input and output files, please read further documentation here.
+For more information on input and output files, please read more of our documentation on our [Read the Docs page](https://beliveau-lab-tigerfish.readthedocs-hosted.com/en/latest/index.html)
 This pipeline is implemented using [Snakemake](https://snakemake.readthedocs.io/en/stable/index.html), and distributed according to [best practices](https://snakemake.readthedocs.io/en/stable/snakefiles/deployment.html).
 If you are interested in learning more about Snakemake, please follow their tutorials to learn more about their resources for getting started.

 ## Documentation